webplatform/docs/guides/advanced_selectors_guide/index.md

 {{Guide
 |Content=== Introduction ==

-In our [CSS basics] article, we introduced the most basic of CSS selectors: element, class and id selectors.
-With these selectors you can accomplish a lot, but this certainly isn’t the be all and end all of selectors — there are other selectors that allow you to select elements to style based on various more specific criteria, and we'll look at most them throughout the course of this article.
+In our [http://docs.webplatform.org/wiki/tutorials/CSS_basics/ CSS basics] article, we introduced the most basic of CSS selectors: element, class, and id selectors.
+With these selectors you can accomplish a lot, but this certainly is not an exhaustive list of selectors — there are other selectors that allow you to select elements to style based on more specific criteria.
+In this article, most of the advanced CSS selectors are described.

-Note: We are saying "most" here because although most modern browsers support all the selectors listed in the [http://www.w3.org/TR/selectors/ CSS3 selectors module], new selectors are being added/modified all the time (keep checking the [http://www.w3.org/TR/selectors4/ CSS4 selectors draft] for updates).
-We will aim to update this resource with new selectors as and when they receive more widespread browser support.
+Note: This article discusses "most" of the advanced selectors, because although most modern browsers support all the selectors listed in the [http://www.w3.org/TR/selectors/ CSS3 selectors module], new selectors are being added and modified all the time--keep checking the [http://www.w3.org/TR/selectors4/ CSS4 selectors draft] for updates.
+New selectors will be added to this article as they receive more widespread browser support.

 You will see many of these selectors used throughout our articles as you read on.
-Don't worry if you don't understand them all immediately: keep referencing this article if you need more help.
+Don't worry if you don't understand them all immediately: keep referencing this article as needed.

 == Universal selectors ==

 Universal selectors select every element on a page.
-For example, the following rule says that every element on the page should be given a solid 1 pixel black border:
+For example, the following rule says that every element on the page will display a solid 1 pixel black border:

 <syntaxhighlight lang="css">* {
   border: 1px solid #000000;